-- 3) HAND WEEDING: Keep all areas clear of weeds, by hand weeding to ensure there is no weed growth.
+- 1) WEED CONTROL: Keep all areas clear of weeds, by hand weeding to ensure there is no weed growth.
 Remove all weeds, including roots, by hand, taking care to remove not more than required and leaving the area in a neat, clean condition.
 Remove all invasive native and non-native plants.
 Deposit arisings from pond and marginal clearance next to pond and leave for 24 hours to allow invertebrates to return to pond before relocating to areas of low conservation value as instructed by Contract Administrator.
-Dredgings must not be left on the bank as bankside vegetation may be smothered. - 4) PRUNING & REMOVAL OF DEAD, DYING AND DISEASED MATERIAL: Cut back damaged plant material and remove from site.
+Dredgings must not be left on the bank as bankside vegetation may be smothered. - WEED CONTROL PERSISTENT WEEDS, SPOT TREATMENT: Use a suitable herbicide and appropriate method of application to maintain the site predominantly free of noxious and notifiable weeds or other undesirable species, and broad-leaved weeds.
+Treatments should ensure that general grass cover and vegetation established is retained and adjacent grass cover and planting are not detrimentally affected by any such herbicide application.
+(Section A34 of the landscape specification) - 3) PRUNING & REMOVAL OF DEAD, DYING AND DISEASED MATERIAL: Cut back damaged plant material and remove from site.
 Prune plants at appropriate time to remove dead or dying and diseased material to promote healthy growth and natural shape.
 Dress cut ends exceeding 25mm diameter with fungicidal sealant.
 Remove invasive non-native plants.
 Advise Contract Administrator of any damage caused by vandalism or by others, as soon as possible.

-- 5) REPLACE LOSSES: Replace losses and areas that fail to thrive as per original specification or as agreed with the CA (first 5 years only). - 6) LITTER REMOVAL AND CLEANLINESS: Collect and remove all extraneous rubbish detrimental to the appearance of the site, including paper, packaging materials, bottles, cans, and similar debris. - 7) SILT REMOVAL: Remove litter, debris, accumulated silt offsite.
+- 4) REPLACE LOSSES: Replace losses and areas that fail to thrive as per original specification or as agreed with the CA (first 5 years only). - 5) LITTER REMOVAL AND CLEANLINESS: Collect and remove all extraneous rubbish detrimental to the appearance of the site, including paper, packaging materials, bottles, cans, and similar debris. - 6) SILT REMOVAL: Remove litter, debris, accumulated silt offsite.
 As a single operation unless otherwise instructed.

-At the end of the 1 year establishment period, the EA will transfer management responsibilities to the landowner.
-Once establish the pond should not require any interventions unless the indicators of success have not been achieved.
+At the end of the year 1,, the EA will transfer establishment maintenance and management responsibilities to the landowner.
+Once established the pond should not require any interventions unless the indicators of success have not been achieved.